Sign up for our daily newsletter

 “The next time was using everything she’d built up in those four areas mentioned previously to get into the Solheim Cup team.
 She did that (above).
 Once we achieved that, the main focus switched to getting the LPGA Tour card.
 She’s done that.

-The next goal is to win on the LPGA Tour
+“Slightly longer term, the next big goal is to win on the LPGA Tour,

 In the following months and years, her form nosedived and she credits Craggs for ‘saving her career’.
 But, now 29, does she feel at a disadvantage joining the LPGA Tour in an era of so many young stars such as Lydia Ko (above), Brooke Henderson, Ariya Jutanugarn and Lexi Thompson.